-Here are six things you and your partner will learn when buying a new home:
+Here are six things you and your partner will learn when buying your first home:

 1. Just like the walls of your new home, you learn what your relationship is really made of.

-While it might've been easy committing to each other, it may be more challenging to commit to a new house.
-And even though the end goal is to live happily ever after, the buying process probably won't feel anything like a fairytale.
+While it might have been easy committing to each other, it might be more challenging to commit to a house.
+And even though the end goal is to live happily ever after, the house-buying process probably won't feel anything like a fairytale.
 That means you and your partner will most likely be spending long hours (think of it as extra quality time) discussing your housing likes and dislikes, negotiating compromises, and making a final decision.

 You both should create a personal "must-have" list and a "nice-to- have" list.
 Then, review and compare each of your individual preferences together.
 Finally, make a new, joint list of "must-have" and "nice-to- have" items you can check off when you actually go house hunting.

 Though the house-buying process can be intensive, and you might get caught up in all the excitement, it's important to remember these discussions must be nuanced and thoughtful.
 Purchasing a new home can provide immediate satisfaction, but over-splurging due to miscommunication may introduce an unwelcome reality down the road.